 - Covered services include mental health care services that require a hospital stay.
 Our plan covers up to 90 days for a single inpatient Medicare-covered hospital stay. - There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
 The benefit days used under the Original Medicare program will count toward the 190-day lifetime limit.
+If you have exhausted your inpatient mental health days, or if the inpatient mental health stay is not medically necessary, we will not cover your stay.
 The 190-day limit does not apply to mental health services provided in a psychiatric unit of a general hospital.

-- \$295 each Medicarecovered day for days 1-5 for each inpatient hospitalization.
+- \$245 each Medicarecovered day for days 1-6 for each inpatient hospitalization.
 Each inpatient hospital admission begins a new benefit period. - \$0 for additional days.